132nd-etcher/docs/EDLM proposal/cons.md

-some of the minor formatting choices it makes when it comes to typesetting the document (I sometimes do myself, with the placement of pictures for example), we can at least be sure that the standard it follows is accepted world-wide, and is the result of decades of professional work;
+some of the minor formatting choices it makes when it comes to typesetting the document (I sometimes do myself, with the placement of pictures for example), we can at least be sure that the standard it follows is accepted world-wide, and is the result of decades of professional work.
+Using Latex is also a *major* pro, as explained in [Professional typesetting](#professional-typesetting);
 * The layout/format will be 100% identical for all documentation published by the //wing, branding our documents with a unique "personality", and giving an overall "neat" picture of the Wing to the external world;